AurelieBayre/focusedStartingPage/README.md

 * populate page from IndexDB
 * add a trash icon + complete icon
 * set rules for trashed or completed item
+* merge all the branches and voilà :)